eric-kwok-nt/PeekingDuck_familiarization/README.md

 #### 4.2.2 Tracking and Counting Strategies
 In view of the above challenges, besides finetuning or obtaining a better model or tracker, a strategy to count the passengers and to manage the person tracker objects has been devised.

 Each tracker object is considered to be a new object only if it has not been tracked before. i.e. tracker ID not found in list.
-Also, for person object, if the previous bbox of a specific ID has a IOU that is below certain threshold, it is considered to be a new object in the subsequent frame.
+Also, for person object, if the previous bbox of a specific ID has an IOU that is below certain threshold, it is considered to be a new object in the subsequent frame.
 This is to tackle the problem of ID switching.
-For object IDs that were present in previous frame but absent in current frame, they will be removed from the list and deemed as being left from the view of the camera (This is because there is no object re-ID and ID numbers are being reused by the tracker everytime it sees a 'new' object).
+For object IDs that were present in previous frame but absent in current frame, they will be removed from the list and deemed as being left from the view of the camera (This is because there is no object re-ID and ID numbers are being reused by the tracker every time it sees a 'new' object).

 For a person to be considered to be boarded a certain bus, there are several requirements:
 1. The centroid of the person bbox must first be on the right side of the door (a virtual line offset from the bus), and subsequently appear on the left side.
 2. The size of the person bounding box with respect to the bus's bounding box must be within certain threshold.
 This is to prevent over counting for people walking behind or in front of the bus.
 3. The centroid of the person must be within the y values of the "bus door"

 #### 4.2.3 CSV Output
-A CSV file with the number of passengers boarded for each bus is saved everytime the programme ends.
+A CSV file with the number of passengers boarded for each bus is saved every time the programme ends.
 The output path can be changed in the config file: ```./src/custom_nodes/configs/dabble/passenger_counting.yml``` The output format is as such:

 |   | Number of Passengers | Recorded Time |
 |---|----------------------|---------------|